nuejs/nue/packages/nuejs.org/docs/content-syntax.md

 ### No HTML allowed
-In Nue, the focus is on **pure content**—free from HTML markup.
+In Nue, the focus is on **pure content** — free from HTML markup.
 This ensures that your content remains clean, semantic, and focused on structure, while design and styling are handled by CSS and layout modules.
 By separating content from presentation, Nue enforces the **Separation of Concerns (SoC)** principle, leading to better maintainability and a more consistent design system.

 Instead of embedding HTML, Nue provides powerful Markdown extensions like **blocks**, which let you create rich, styled content while keeping the content layer pure.